-Add this to your weekly meal plan with a protein and enjoy!
+Add this and our air fryer eggplant parm bites to your weekly meal plan with a protein and enjoy!
 Some of our favorite easy air fryer recipes to pair with air fried asparagus are:

 - Marinated chicken in air fryer is great, teriyaki is our favorite to use.
 This is easy to make gluten free with your own marinade.